ProtoPropski/SplashLoaderNX/README.md

 # SplashLoaderNX

-A Tool for Managing, and Loading all of your Splash.bin files for your Hekate/Atmosphere Enabled Nintendo Switch
+A Tool for Managing, and Loading all of your Splash.bin files for your Auto-CFW Hekate Enabled Nintendo Switch